 Having said that, it’s functionally very adept, allowing you to keep your Mac and Windows PC’s in check and consistent, as it’s one of the only popular mail clients that’s truly cross-platform, including Linux distributions.

 With this also being the 8.0 version of Thunderbird now, there are a lot of tweaks and extra features now that were never around before, including the option of add-ons, which allow for more customised productivity in an e-mail client, as well as the ability to customise the look and feel, something very rarely available in other clients.

-The main reason you might want to use Thunderbird though, given that it caters for your mailing needs, is it’s openness.
-Not only would you be supporting the work of a giant not-for-profit organisation that has a powerful ethos about delivering quality software, it also means that it’s being constantly developed, supported, improved, as well as being more compatible than any other mail client.
+The main reason you might want to use Thunderbird though, given that it caters for your mailing needs, is its openness.
+Not only would you be supporting the work of a giant not-for-profit organization that has a powerful ethos about delivering quality software, it also means that it’s being constantly developed, supported, improved, as well as being more compatible than any other mail client.